 A sample personal financial statement is available at the bottom of this page.

 A personal financial statement can be used by anyone who wants to get a clear grasp of their financial status.
 Often, though, an aspiring entrepreneur draws up a personal financial statement to try to get a loan or win over an investor.

 Once a business is up and running, it becomes enough of an entity to merit its financial statement.
 An established business entity will have its assets and liabilities and will have enough history to create a profit & loss (P&L) statement.

-However, when a business is just starting out, it has no financial history and therefore nothing to make a statement about.
+However, when a business is just starting, it has no financial history and therefore nothing to base a statement on.
 Investors and creditors only have the financial integrity of the entrepreneur to go on.
 Therefore, until your business has seen enough success to have a financial identity of its own, you will be issuing personal financial statements.

 A personal financial statement should contain the following basic elements:

 Personal information – This means your full legal name, address, telephone number, and any other contact information you’d like to share.
 This personal information is used to identify who the personal financial statement is for.
 If you’re an entrepreneur trying to get a loan or investment, you may also want to include the name of your business.